acrophase/MRNet/README.md

 # MultiRespDL

-A Deep Learning based Multitasking model for estimation of Respiratory Rate from ECG and accelerometer.
+A Deep Learning Based Multitask Network for Respiration Rate Estimation - A Practical Perspective

 ## Research